Monthly Archives: October 2015

 Hiroshi Sugimoto – Cabot Street Cinema – Massachusetts – 1978

-I used a digital method combining all frames for cover-images of strata-series in 2006.
-At that time i was unaware of Hiroshi Sugimoto’s “Theater” project.
-Just after using the algorithm again on movies in 2014 i remembered seeing Sugimoto’s photographs and found his work.
+I used a digital method combining all frames for cover-images for strata-series in 2006.
+At that time I was unaware of Hiroshi Sugimoto’s “Theater” project.
+Just after using the algorithm again on movies in 2014 I remembered seeing Sugimoto’s photographs and found his work.
 The next step would be to research the films Sugimoto shot when creating his photos and recover the “forgotten images of Hiroshi Sugimoto”.

 cover-Icover-IIcover-III